WangChongwen-me/Android-Protection-Bypass-Stuff/README.md

 ## Magisk Alpha

 Main magisk released now did not had magiskhide feature.
-However this feature is exist on magisk alpha (beware for using this on pentest environtment devices only)
+However this feature is exist on magisk alpha (Use this on pentest environtment devices only)

 https://t.me/magiskalpha